Thomas Beecham: Early years

 Beecham was born in St Helens, Lancashire (now Merseyside), in a house adjoining the Beecham's Pills laxative factory founded by his grandfather, Thomas Beecham.
 His parents were Joseph Beecham, the elder son of Thomas, and Josephine, née Burnett.
 In 1885, with the family firm flourishing financially, Joseph Beecham moved his family to a large house in Ewanville, Huyton, near Liverpool.
 Their former home was demolished to make room for an extension to the pill factory.

-Beecham was educated at Rossall School between 1892 and 1897, after which he hoped to attend a music conservatoire in Germany, but his father forbade it, and instead Beecham went to Wadham College, Oxford to read Classics.
+Beecham was educated at Rossall School from 1892 to 1897, after which he hoped to attend a music conservatoire in Germany, but his father forbade it, and instead Beecham went to Wadham College, Oxford to read Classics.
 He did not find university life to his taste and successfully sought his father's permission to leave Oxford in 1898.
 He studied as a pianist but, despite his excellent natural talent and fine technique, he had difficulty because of his small hands, and any career as a soloist was ruled out by a wrist injury in 1904.
 He studied composition with Frederic Austin in Liverpool, Charles Wood in London, and Moritz Moszkowski in Paris.
 As a conductor, he was self-taught.